-These simple small batch Roasted Brussels Sprouts tossed with olive oil, balsamic vinegar, and sea salt make an incredibly easy side dish and a delicious way to eat more vegetables with dinner.
+These simple Roasted Brussels Sprouts with balsamic vinegar, olive oil, and sea salt make an incredibly easy side dish and a delicious way to eat more vegetables with dinner.

-I wasn’t supposed to post the recipe for these Roasted Brussels Sprouts.
+I wasn’t supposed to post the recipe for these Roasted Brussels Sprouts with balsamic.

 I post mostly about desserts, not vegetables.
 And certainly not about Brussels sprouts.
 Want to know what happened?